 Shredly Video Review

 Two Different Waistband/Fit Options

 Shredly offers their mountain bike shorts in two different waistband/fit options.
-There is the original short which closes via zipper/snaps and the CURVY short which has a yoga-style waistband and a looser fit in the thighs.
+There is the All Time short (previously known as the MTB Original) which closes via zipper/snaps and the Limitless short (previously know as the CURVY short) which has a yoga-style waistband and a looser fit in the thighs.

 With the yoga band waist, you don’t have to worry about muffin-top, plumbers crack, or any fly-related disasters.
 In my opinion, all mountain bike shorts should be made with a yoga waistband!